fujiwara/cfft/README.md

 2. The result of the first function is passed to the second function.
 3. ...(repeat)

-When the event-type is `viewer-response` and any step returns a response object(includes `statusCode`), the response object is returned to the viewer immidiately.
+When the event_type is `viewer-response` and any step returns a response object(includes `statusCode`), the response object is returned to the viewer immidiately.
 The following functions are not evaluated.

 The `filter_command` is a command to filter the chained function code.
 The command must accepts the function code from stdin and outputs the filtered function code to stdout.
 For example, use `npx esbuild --minify` to minify the function code.